persuaded9041/poke-solus-rgb/docs/FEATURES.md

 - The number of wild encounters slots per route has been increased from 10 to 12, in order to make room for those maps which needed an extra slot to accommodate the opposite version's exclusive Pokémon.
 For the maps which didn't need any adjusting for version exclusives, I simply took the 3rd slot (previously 15%, but dropped by 5% to 10%) and copied that Pokémon into the new 2nd-to-last and 3rd-to-last slots
 (4% and 1% respectively).
 This means the distributions are almost identical to the originals, +/- a fraction of a %.

+### Learnsets
+Learnsets (level-up moves and teachable TMs/HMs) and catch rates for all Pokémon have been updated to match those used in Yellow version.
+For a look at the full diff for this change, check [this commit](https://github.com/Dechrissen/poke-solus-rgb/commit/99459edfa1d797d72a273c8a412545fe85f08594).

+The updated learnsets are not _too_ signifiant.
+Some changes are nice, however.
+Notable updates are:
+- Charizard can learn HM Fly
+- Diglett and Dugtrio can learn HM Cut
+- Kabutops can learn HM Cut
+- Venonat, Venomoth, and Butterfree can learn HM Flash
+- Nidoran learns Double Kick at Level 12 instead of 43 (Nidorino/Nidorina as well)
+- Mankey learns Low Kick at Level 9
+- Venonat learns Confusion at Level 19
+- Pikachu has an expanded learnset including Thunderbolt at Level 26
+- The Eevee-lutions learn their damaging STAB moves at earlier levels

 ### Game Corner
 The Game Corner prize windows have been changed.
 The tables below reflect these changes.
 #### Prize window 1